cyberark/conjur-quickstart/README.md

    ```

    _**NOTE: The permissions on this directory will automatically be changed
-   to 700 by docker-compose when the directory gets host-mounted by the
+   to 700 by docker compose when the directory gets host-mounted by the
    Conjur container.**_

 1. Modify `docker-compose.yml` in this repository to support persistent